Course Finder

 First Year

-Introduction to Sustainability • Sustainability Challenges • Principles of Scientific Enquiry • Introductory Chemistry • Mapping a Sustainable World • Introduction to Sociology • Business in Society • Economics
+In the first year you study core modules focusing on sustainability concepts and skills, along with core and option modules from each of the three degree subjects.
+Modules include: Introduction to Sustainability • Sustainability Challenges • Principles of Scientific Enquiry • Practical Statistics • Mapping a Sustainable World • Environmental Change & Policy • Business in Society • Economics

 Second Year

-Modules include: Sustainability Research Tools • Careers & Innovation in Sustainability • Mathematics • Chemistry • Global Environmental Change • Life on Earth • Weather, Climate & Climate Change • GIS for Sustainability
+Modules include: Sustainability Research Tools • Careers & Innovation in Sustainability • Mathematics • Chemistry • Global Environmental Change • Life on Earth • Weather, Climate and Climate Change • GIS for Sustainability • Animal Behaviour • Principles of Microeconomics

 Third Year

-In third year, you will participate in an international field course and have opportunities including an overseas exchange for one trimester and/or a substantial internship.
-Modules include: Sustainability Field Trip • Working with Biological Data • Waste Management • Systems Ecology • Forests, Climate & Carbon • Geoscience for Sustainability • Environmental Law & Policy • Economics of the Environment
+You will participate in an international field course and have opportunities including an overseas exchange for one trimester and/or a substantial internship.
+Modules include: Sustainability Field Trip • Working with Biological Data • Waste Management • Systems Ecology • Wildlife Conservation and Fisheries Management • Geoscience for Sustainability • Social Policy, Social Justice and the Environment • Marketing: An Introduction

 Fourth Year

-Modules include: Internship in Sustainability • Sustainability Research Project • Global Change Ecology • Environmental Assessment • Energy Systems & Climate Change • Life Cycle Assessment • The Urban Environment
+Modules include: Internship in Sustainability • Sustainability Research Project • Global Change Ecology • Environmental Assessment • Geomaterials and Geoenergy • Life Cycle Assessment

 • Sustainability with Social Sciences, Policy & Law